UKCloud/documentation/articles/openshift/oshift-ref-scaling.md

 > [!NOTE]
 > The network connectivity you request for the scaled up nodes must be present in the cluster.

+> [!NOTE]
+> OpenShift v4 clusters support self-service scaling.
+You can find out more information in [How To Scale OpenShift v4](oshift-how-v4-scale.md).

 ### Further information

 Below are some useful OpenShift documentation pages regarding scaling of a cluster: